 All three are much higher than fructose.
 On at least one scale, potatoes come in with a GI of about 80 depending on how it is cooked, sweet potatoes are about 63 with table sugar at 65 and fructose at 15.
 Even brown rice has a GI of 68.
 I think you get the idea.

 There were at least some generalities.
 Generally more complex carbs, especially if they were high in fiber tended to have a lower GI than more refined and/or low fiber carbs.
-Beans are all pretty low but they contain fiber and protein.
+Beans are all pretty low on the GI scale but they contain fiber and protein.
 So is fruit, probably due to the small amount of fiber and the fructose content.
 Ice cream actually had a very low GI due to the fat content (see below).
-Clearly, looking only at the GI, ice cream is an excellent food for diabetics (hmm….)
+Looking only at the GI, ice cream is an excellent food for diabetics (hmm….)

 Glycemic Index for Weight Loss